orangethirty/duino_cloud/README.md

 duino_cloud
 ===========

 Duino Cloud.
-Allows arduinos to communicate over the web using a serial connection.
+Have arduino talk to a local webserver over serial.